 UPDATE June, 2018: There has been a lack of information and efficiacy data about the daith piercing for too long.
 Thanks to many wonderful people in our community at MigrainePal, we've been able to conduct exclusive research with 1,107 individuals with migraine and the daith piercing to find out just how effective it is.
 For a limited time, we are emailing a free copy of this report to every reader.
 Click here for your copy >>

 A special type of daith ear piercing has been circling in the press and social media as a potential migraine treatment.
-The Huffington Post, Daily Mail and even beauty publications are talking about this alternative potential treatment for migraines.
+The Huffington Post, Daily Mail and even beauty publications are talking about this alternative potential treatment for migraine.

 But does it really work?
-When it comes to actually getting all the facts, it can be difficult separating hype from reality.
+When it comes to getting all the facts, it can be difficult separating hype from reality.

 Here’s what you need to know about daith piercing for migraines

 A daith piercing is a piercing located in the innermost cartilage fold of the ear.
-It’s a specific type of piercing in the ear cartilage midline toward the front of the ear (see image below).
+It’s a specific type of piercing in the ear cartilage midline toward the front of the ear (see image).
 This type of piercing has been done for thousands of years, but can be quite painful due to the bony cartilage and care is required to keep it clean and prevent infections.

-The name of this type of piercing is only thought to have begun around the 1990’s.
+The name of this type of piercing is only thought to have begun in the 1990’s.
 (1)

 As many of us with migraine know, when traditional approaches for treatment fail we often turn to complementary alternatives.

 Others claim the daith piercing is effective because it occurs on the same pressure point on the ear that is used by acupuncturists to treat migraine.